Black & Proud! My reflection on Black History.

 When I first learned about her, I had no idea I would later become the author of a science book which explores space.
 When I read my book Disco Balls of the Universe, it reminds me of her.
 Disco Balls of the Universe is a children’s book about the eight planets in the solar system.
 Me and my friends attend a party in space where we learn about the eight planets.
 Who knows, This party could actually become a reality.
 Mae Jemison is a very inspiring person to me.
 Her life and achievements taught me that no matter what I look like, I can achieve my dreams and I should always work hard and persevere to achieve my goals.

 I have created a new kit inspired by Mae Jemison.
-The new Galaxy Exploration Kit is perfect for space lovers and kids who want to learn about the solar system.
-They can learn about the planet through my book, explore the planet with the planetarium while dressed up in the astronaut costume.
-This is a perfect gift for children ages 5 to 12 years.
+The New Galaxy Explore Science Box is perfect for space lovers and kids who want to learn about the solar system.
+They can learn about the planet through my book, explore the planet with the planetarium I also include a fun bookmark and solar system bracelet.

 When the movie Hidden Figures was released, my mom made it a priority for me to watch the movie.
 We saw the movie together on a mommy and me date and believe me, that was not the end of it.
 I had to write an entire paper for my mom explaining what I took away from the movie and how it applies to my present and my future.
 Hidden Figures is about three African American women who work at NASA and were treated differently from everyone else because of the color of their skin.
 At the time there was segregation, so there were separate bathrooms and different water fountains too.
 Even though they were smart, and very hard workers, they were not given the credit, respect, or position they deserved.
 However, in the end they proved themselves and got the respect they deserved.
 Through their stories I learned that no matter what obstacles I face, with perseverance I can still make an impact on the world.